oilandsugar/ritual-dust/content/about/_index.md

 +++
 title = "About"
 type = "page"
+desc = "I am Lizbeth Poirier, a designer and illustrator, goth druid, musician and craftsperson."
 +++

 I am Lizbeth Poirier, a designer and illustrator, goth druid, musician and craftsperson.